lukemcfarlane/ember-google-map-wiki/Configuration.md

 });
 ```

-It'll return a promise which will resolve to whatever you give as parameter.
-So if you need to still have your model loaded for example, do like this:
+The **`loadGoogleMap`** method will return a promise which will resolve to whatever you give as parameter.
+So, for example, if you need to load the Google Maps library and still have your model loaded, you can do the following:

 ```js
 export default Ember.Route.extend({